Fly from Here: Release and reception

 Fly from Here was released on 22 June 2011, on Frontiers Records in Europe and North America and on Avalon in Japan.
+Fly From Here entered the French charts at number 147 and climbed to 134 a week later.
+The album entered the Japanese charts at number 56, the UK charts at number 30, selling 5,242 copies in its first week, and the Scottish charts at number 19.
+The album made number 43 in the Netherlands and number 31 in Sweden.
+The album debuted at number 36 in the US, dropping to number 97 in its second week, making it the first Yes album since Talk to spend two weeks in the top 100.

 Track listing

 Fly from Here – Return Trip

 In 2016, the band pitched an idea to Horn of having him re-record the lead vocals himself.
 White, who suggested the idea, reminded Horn that if he did, it would mark the second album recorded with the same line-up that had recorded Drama (1980).
 Horn cited this as the factor that made his decision and said, "So I thought: why not?
 Because I have to live with the album for the rest of my life, so I might as well re-do it."
 Work began in May 2016 after Horn performed on stage with Yes in London during their 2016 European tour, the band travelling to the studio the following day to oversee the production.
 Horn remixed the album and rearranged some sections in the process, reasoning that he and Downes had co-written much of the material and thus "Didn't have to answer to anybody!"
 Horn found that his vocals were "harder" and cut through the songs more than David's had done, which affected his mixing choices.
 He cited "Hour of Need" as a particular track that was improved in comparison to the original.
 Downes and Howe also recorded new keyboard and guitar overdubs, respectively.

 The new version, titled Fly from Here – Return Trip, was released on 25 March 2018 through PledgeMusic and at the two-day fan convention in London during the band's fiftieth anniversary tour.
 The album also includes the full version of "Hour of Need," the previously unreleased track "Don't Take No for an Answer," written and sung by Howe and recorded by the group during the album's sessions, and additional liner notes by Horn.
 Downes felt the new version sounded refreshing and that Horn's remixes added "a whole new dimension to the original recordings."